achilleas-k/cns-2020/slides.md

 >  eLife Innovation Sprint, a global gathering of researchers, developers, designers, technologists, publishers and others to develop open-source prototypes to change the ways we discover, share, consume and evaluate research.

 https://elifesciences.org/labs/d13e1547/innovation-sprint-2019-project-roundup

+---

+#### The Journal of Open Source Software: credit for invisible work

+- The Journal of Open Source Software (JOSS)
+- Open source, open access journal: short software papers for research software developers.
+- Only accepts very short papers: 1-2 pages.
+- Reviewers are asked to focus on the software, not the short summaries in the paper.

+**Karthik Ram**, Data scientist, Institute for Data Science, UC Berkeley

+Note:

+ JOSS is unique in that it only accepts very short (~ 1-2 pages) papers, with short summaries and links to the software repository.
+The software papers are not the focus of the review.
+Reviewers are asked to conduct a thorough review of the associated software (which must be open source) ensuring that it is well documented, straightforward to install and functions as expected.

+Will describe the origin and impact that JOSS has had on research open source and also touch upon issues such as sustainability and credit.